 The Business plan, priced at $18 per month (billed annually), is the right fit for businesses of all sizes.
 If billed monthly, then it would cost you $26 per month.
 For one, it offers everything available on the Personal plan, but with more features of its own.
 Additional features include promotional pop-ups, $100 Google Ads credit, professional email from Google, and more.

-The Basic plan for your online store, which is priced at $26 per month when billed annually, is perfect to get your business off the ground.
+The Basic plan for your online store, which is priced at $26 per month when billed annually, is perfect for getting your business off the ground.
 When billed monthly, it is priced at $30 per month.
 If you are building your new ecommerce store, then this is the right plan for you.
 Key features include powerful commerce metrics, integrated accounting via Xero, checkout on your domain, Label printing via ShipStation, and more.
 On top of that, it also offers every feature included in the Business Plan.

 The Advanced plan, priced at $40 per month (billed annually), is best suited for your growing ecommerce business.
 It will cost you $46 when paid month to month.
 It provides some powerful features such as abandoned cart auto-recovery, incorporates gift cards with your marketing campaigns, flexible discounts, and so forth.